 His response was, “Well, my wife and I were going through a tough time and I did some things I probably shouldn’t have.”

 I tried to hide the fact that my jaw was on the ground.
 This guy just admitted to cheating.
 Boom.
-Deal breaker.
-What to say on a date?
+Deal breaker for me.
 This guy clearly got it wrong.
 Immediately, I was done.
 From that moment on, I had no interest in ever going out with him again.
 I know that sounds judgmental, closed-minded and short sighted, but that’s how I felt.
 It was a complete turnoff, and what was sad was, he really did seem like a good person.
 Still, there was no turning back from that response.

 He then told me that he did not cheat on his wife, but rather that he flirted with some women, that it was inappropriate, and that he knew he handled things badly.